 Unlike many other countries, the U.S. has what is called “split states” when it comes to surface and mineral rights.
 Mineral and surface rights are two separate entities, and their owners can sell them together, or separately.

-This niche can be quite tricky to get into, since mineral rights ownership can be a legal quagmire.
-Also depending on your location, since mineral rights could be extremely profitable, or worthless, depending on what’s underneath the land.
+This niche can be quite tricky to get into since mineral rights ownership can be a legal quagmire.
+Depending on your location, since mineral rights could be extremely profitable, or worthless, depending on what’s underneath the land.

 In our current economic downturn, we can sadly expect that there will be more mortgage defaults and foreclosures.
 Banks take control of those foreclosed properties, and then try to sell them as quickly as possible, usually at an auction.